-As previously noted, the Company has 32% funding from public fund entities which generally represent customers in the Company's geographic footprint.
+As previously noted, 30% of the Company's deposit base is attributable to public fund entities which primarily represent customers in the Company's geographic footprint.
 A shift in funding away from public fund deposits could require the Company to execute alternate funding plans under the Contingency Funding Plan discussed in further detail under "Liquidity Risk" below.
-The following table presents total deposits by portfolio segment as of December 31, 2017, 2016 and 2015:
+The following table presents total deposits by portfolio segment as of December 31, 2018, 2017 and 2016: